 Alternative Subjects: Social Study, History, Art, Music, P.E., STEM, Science, etc…

 Even though you may feel the stress of some required subjects and what lessons to prepare for them, you will be aware of how important these subjects are to know.
 Homeschooling is a huge adventure tailored to your children in terms of the curriculum, subjects, and schedule.
-And you prepare more activities and teaching to match their learning style.
+And you can prepare more activities and teaching to match their learning style.

 How many subjects should I include?